paraslonic/GCB_MAN/docs/index.rst

 GCB is created to analyse variability in hundreds of prokaryote or viral genomes simultaniously.

 GCB performs:

 	- Visualization of gene neighborhoods in a graph-based format.
 	- Quantification of local genome variability.

 .. figure:: img/scheme_of_things.png
    :align: center

-The graph-based visualization of gene neighbourhoods may facilitate answering questions like:
+The graph-based visualization may facilitate answering questions:

 	- Is a gene (operon) located in the same location in all genomes?
 If not, then what alternative genes are present?
 	- Which parts of a gene set (operon) are conserved and which are variable?